+80 Defining Topological Quantum Field Theory

+Chapter Summary

-Chapter Summary • The Atiyah Axioms formalize the idea of a topological quantum field theory.
+• The Atiyah Axioms formalize the idea of a topological quantum field theory.

+Further Reading

-Further Reading For discussion on the Atiyah Axioms
+For discussion on the Atiyah Axioms see Atiyah [1988, 1997]

+A discussion of gluing together manifolds (as in sections 7.3-7.4) is given by Rolfson [1976].
+The book Farb and Margalit [2012] may also be useful.
+We will discuss this type of sewing further in chapter 22 below.

+Part II

+Anyon Basics

-78 Topological Quantum Field Theory - M. F. Atiyah, Proceedings of 5th Gokova Geometry and Topology Conference, Tr.
-J. Mathematics, 21, 1, (1997). http://www.maths.ed.ac.uk/ aar/papers/atiyahinttqft.pdf - M. F. Atiyah, Topological quantum field theory.
-Publications Mathematiques de l'IHS, 68 (1988), p.
-175-186 http://www.numdam.org/item?id=PMIHES_1988_68_175_0 Part II Hilbert Space and Planar Diagrammatic Algebra Fusion and Structure of Hilbert Space As discussed in section 7.1, each two-dimensional surface (a slice of a three-dimensional space-time manifold) has an associated Hilbert space.
+Fusion and Structure of Hilbert Space

+As discussed in section 7.1, each two-dimensional surface (a slice of a three-dimensional space-time manifold) has an associated Hilbert space.
 In the case where there are particles in this surface, the dimension of the Hilbert space will reflect the nature of the particles.
 We now seek to understand the structure of this Hilbert space and how it depends on the particles.
 At the same time we will building up a diagrammatic algebra with the goal of constructing a mapping from world-lines of particles to complex numbers (a definitions of a TQFT as given in Fig. 7.1).
 We briefly introduced graphical notation in section 4.2.1 and we will continue that development here.
+For those who prefer more mathematical detail, in section 8.6 (as well as in chapter 12) we will introduce tensor description of diagrams and the associated Hilbert spaces.

-8.1 Basics of Particles and Fusion - The Abelian Case Particle types:
+8.1 Basics of Particles and Fusion - The Abelian Case

+Particle types:

 There should be a finite set of labels which we call particle types.
-For now, let us call them a, b, c, etc. Fusion World lines can merge which we call fusion, or do the reverse, which we call splitting.
+For now, let us call them a, b, c, etc.

+Fusion World lines can merge which we call fusion, or do the reverse, which we call splitting.
 If an a particle merges with b to give c, we write $a \times b = b \times a = c$.
-This is shown diagrammatically in Fig. 8.1.
+Fusion and splitting are shown diagrammatically in Fig. 8.1.
+Sometimes colloquially we call both diagrams "fusion".
 It should be noted that we can think of two particles as fusing together even if they are not close together.
 We need only draw a circle around both particles and think about the "total" particle type inside the circle.
 For example, we sometimes draw pictures like shown in Fig. 8.2.
 In our abelian anyon model of charges and fluxes (see section 4.2), if the statistical angle is $\theta = \pi p/m$ (p and m relatively prime and not both odd) then we have m species $a = (aq, a\Phi)$ for $a = 0 \dots m - 1$, where $q\Phi = \pi p/m$.
 The fusion rules are simply addition modulo m.
 That is $a \times b = (a + b) \mod m$.

-Identity Exactly one of the particles should be called the identity or vacuum.
-We write this1 as 1 or 0 or I or e.
-The identity fuses trivially 8 time history of the particles.
-If we are describing two separated particles a and b whose overall quantum number is c, we would describe the ket for this state using the right hand picture which we can think of as a space-time description of how the current situation (a on the left b on the right) came about (with time going up).
-Details of the formal meaning of these diagrams in terms of as bras and kets is given in section 10.1.
+Fusion (left) and splitting Fig. 8.1 (right) diagrams can be thought of as part of a space-time history of the particles.
+If we are describing two separated particles a and b whose overall quantum number is c (sometimes we say "overall fusion channel is c), we would describe the ket for this state using the right hand picture - which we can think of as a space-time description of how the current situation (a on the left b on the right) came about (with time going up).
+Details of the formal meaning of these diagrams in terms of as bras and kets is given in sections 8.6 and chapter 12.